 May, Capt.
 Mike Weinhofer, Key West

-From December to June, delicious and hard-fighting bottom species like red grouper and mutton snapper are available to anglers.
-(Be mindful of the seasons: In 2016, Florida’s Atlantic state waters are closed to red grouper from January 1 to April 30.)
+From December to June, delicious and hard-fighting bottom species like red grouper and mutton snapper are available to anglers fishing in the Keys.
+(Be mindful of the fishing open seasons, they change from year to year.)
 The full-moon spawn in May attracts masses of muttons, followed in June by their movement into shallow water.
 In the Gulf, a falling tide is best, says Capt.
 Mike Weinhofer, of Compass Rose Charters.
 Productive structures are the ledges or small rock outcroppings over flat-bottom areas.
 Key West has the Bar, which is 45 feet deep on top, but drops to 110 feet over just 50 yards.

 “The mutton and grouper fishing tend to get better the farther west you go,” says Weinhofer, who adds that one fishery few anglers know about is the many true American red snapper off Key West.
 “The numbers of red snapper are staggering — a totally underutilized fishery that’s catch-and-release for all but a few days a year,” he says.
 “I love fishing around the Dry Tortugas for bottom species.
 It’s an untouched wonderland.”

 Key West is one of the few locales in the world that attract tarpon all year long.
 “I like to joke that they’re here in between cold fronts, so late February and early March can be iffy,” says Capt.
 Travis Holeman, of Key West Angling.
 “The top three months are definitely April, May and June.”
 The peak migration happens with big pushes starting at 79-degree water temps.